wlchungad/python-100day/readme.md

 # Python 100-day challenge
 ## Aim
 In this challenge, I would need to (in most cases) block myself from the usage of vibe coding / coding assistant / Copliot what-so-ever, and try to build something by my own mind.
-The code may not be perfect, ans sometimes I need to refer to some "Dictionaries", yet writing in such old-fashioned way could keep myself from being brainrot.
+The code may not be perfect, and sometimes I need to refer to some dictionaries or tutorials, yet writing in such old-fashioned way could keep myself from being brainrot.

 ## Tasks
+### Day 1 - 10
 | Done | Day | Topic | To-do item |
 | :---: | :---: | :---: | :--- |
 | :white_check_mark: | 1 | Basic print function | Create a function to write "Hello world" |